nicokaiser/rpi-audio-receiver/README.md

 ## Disclaimer

-These scripts are tested and work on a current (as of September 2020) Raspberry Pi OS setup on Raspberry Pi.
+These scripts are tested and work on a current Raspberry Pi OS setup on Raspberry Pi.
 Depending on your setup (board, configuration, sound module, Bluetooth adapter) and your preferences, you might need to adjust the scripts.
 They are held as simple as possible and can be used as a starting point for additional adjustments.

 ## Upgrading